oopsmonk/documentation/client-libraries/0.1/account-module/js/make-payment.md

 # Make payments with your account in JavaScript

-**In this tutorial, you use your account to deposit IOTA tokens into a pre-defined conditional deposit address (CDA).**
+**In this tutorial, you use your account to transfer IOTA tokens to a pre-defined conditional deposit address (CDA).**

 ## Packages